 and provide the slug. (

-divio project configure creates a new file in the project at
+divio app configure creates a new file in the application at

 containing the configuration data.)

-If you are using Divio’s own Git server for this project rather than an external Git provider, add the project’s Git repository as a remote, for example:
+If you are using Divio’s own Git server for this application rather than an external Git provider, add the application’s Git repository as a remote, for example:

 The Git URL is provided by the

-divio project configure command above, and in the Repository view of the Control
+divio app configure command above, and in the Repository view of the Control

 The new Divio application does not include any additional services.
 If your application requires a database or media store, they must be added manually using the Divio Control Panel as required.
 Use the Services menu to add the services your application needs.